 In 2013, Bath was a Gold award winner in the RHS Britain in Bloom competition, with Parade Gardens also winning the RHS Britain in Bloom Edible Britain award.
 The entry included a 100ft border of vegetables for all to enjoy, and a 3D sculpture of the TV characters 'The Herbs'.

 Admission and opening hours

-Parade Gardens is open to the public at a small charge.
-The park is open from 10am to 6pm.
+Parade Gardens is open to the public at a small charge, between 10am and 6pm.

 We also charge £1.25 per person for pre-booked parties of 30 or more.
 Please email email@example.com to make a group booking.